Wahe3bru/mm-github-pages-starter/_posts/2019-10-09-scheduling-scripts-with-cron.md

 - to run command 8:37 pm every 1st of the month `37 20 1 * *`
 - to run command hourly on the 9th of September `0 * 09 09 *`

+Here's a more complex one: */15 9-17 * * 1-3,5 log_my_activity.py <br>
+*/15 - every fifteen minutes
+9-17 - between office hours 9am to 5pm
+* - every day of the month
+* - every month of the year
+1-3,5 - but only Mondays, Tuesdays, Wednessdays, and Fridays

 There are also non-standard shorthand methods like:

 Entry	|Description|	Equivalent to